zethsue/BeatriceAI/README.md

 # BeatriceAI

-A Discord bot that uses the Google Generative AI API to generate text and images.
+A Discord bot that uses the Google Generative AI API to generate your answers and supporting images.

 ## Features